A 500+ acre garbage landfill development next to Forest Lake State Park

 To read even more warnings from Bethlehem and Southbridge residents, click here.

 Video of the March 12, 2020 vote (189-123) to pass HB1319.
 (First 18 minutes).
-HB1319 now goes on to the Senate, except for the Covid-19 pandemic which shut everything down and stalled the bill.
+HB1319 would have gone on to the Senate, except for the Covid-19 pandemic which shut everything down and stalled the bill.
 It would have created a 2-mile setback for siting a new landfill next to a NH State Park.
 Currently, the is NO setback requirement!
-Our other bill, HB1422 to create a moratorium on new landfills was sent to interim study, which basically means it is going nowhere, but the original intent of the bill, from our perspective, was removed along the way.
+Our other bill, HB1422 to create a moratorium on new landfills was sent to interim study, which basically means it went nowhere, but the original intent of the bill, from our perspective, was removed along the way.
 Maybe next session?
 Regardless, awareness RAISED!

 House Backs Prohibiting New Landfills Near State Parks